Dominoes: Card games using domino sets

-Apart from the usual blocking and scoring games, also domino games of a very different character are played, such as solitaire or trick-taking games.
+Apart from the usual blocking and scoring games, games of a very different character are also played with dominoes, such as solitaire or trick-taking games.
 Most of these are adaptations of card games and were once popular in certain areas to circumvent religious proscriptions against playing cards.

 A very simple example is a Concentration variant played with a double-six set; two tiles are considered to match if their total pip count is 12.

 A popular domino game in Texas is 42.
 The game is similar to the card game spades.
 It is played with four players paired into teams.
 Each player draws seven tiles, and the tiles are played into tricks.
 Each trick counts as one point, and any domino with a multiple of five dots counts toward the total of the hand.
 These 35 points of "five count" and seven tricks equals 42 points, hence the name.